typedb/typedb-docs/11-query/01-match-clause.md

 This matches instances of any attribute type whose value contains the substring `"+44"`.

 #### With a given regex
 The value of an attribute can also be matched using a regex.
+We allow the range of [Java Regex Patterns](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).

 <div class="tabs dark">